fennelLabs/FennelBlog/about.md

 permalink: /about/
 ---

+[Python](http://www.python.org) is a wonderful thing.
 Still a student studying computer science.
-I basically just like taking things apart to see how they work. *Really* not a frontend developer.
+I basically just like taking things apart to see how they work.
 *Developer, musician, actor- trying, anyway.*
 ## Projects
 ### [Akvanta](http://github.com/Romulus10/Akvanta)